Jammin' Me: Release and reception

 "Jammin' Me" was released as the first single from Let Me Up (I've Had Enough) in 1987, reaching No. 1 in the Billboard Album Rock Tracks chart, as well as No. 18 on the Billboard Hot 100.
 It became Petty's third single to hit No. 1 on the Album Rock (later known as Mainstream Rock) chart and stayed there for four weeks; previous songs to top this chart were "The Waiting" in 1981 and "You Got Lucky" in 1982.
 Critics were generally favorable towards the single with AllMusic comparing it to the Rolling Stones song "Start Me Up", saying "the fabulous groove is positively infectious".
 Rolling Stone complimented Petty and Campbell's "raw guitar chords" and Benmont Tench's "honky-tonk piano fills".
-Cash Box said it features a "]strong, earnest vocal and a gritty, guitar-based production."
+Cash Box said it features a "strong, earnest vocal and a gritty, guitar-based production."

 The song became a standard in Petty's live sets with "astounding results", though it was not actually played as often as other songs which remained more popular.
 When "Jammin' Me" was performed during the Heartbreakers' impressive multi-performances at the Fillmore in 1997 and 1999, Petty played lead guitar, rather than Campbell.
-Despite the high chart position, the song failed to appear on the 1993 release Greatest Hits, but did appear on the compilations Playback and Anthology: Through the Years, as well as the posthumous collection The Best of Everything.
+Despite the high chart position, the song failed to appear on their 1993 Greatest Hits album, but did appear on the compilations Playback and Anthology: Through the Years, as well as the posthumous collection The Best of Everything.